Description

 Notes

-- Special Tools (affiliate links): 8-inch Square Pan or 9-inch Square Pan | Electric Mixer (Handheld or Stand) | Glass Mixing Bowl | Whisk | Silicone Spatula | Cooling Rack
+- Special Tools (affiliate links): 9-inch Square Pan (preferred) or 8-inch Square Pan | Electric Mixer (Handheld or Stand) | Glass Mixing Bowl | Whisk | Silicone Spatula | Cooling Rack

 - Sprinkles: Use regular rainbow sprinkles (aka “jimmies”) in the cookie bar base.
 Nonpareils (the little balls) will bleed their color in the dough.
+Save those for the topping, if desired.

 - Cream: Cream or half-and-half makes for the creamiest, fluffiest frosting, but whole milk also works.